Massive deformations of Maass forms and Jacobi forms: Fourier coefficients of and the proof of Proposition

 The goal of this subsection is to introduce an additional parameter $w=A\tau+B$ in $\mathcal E_{1,\mu}$, making it quasiperiodic in $z$ in the sense of equation \eqref{E2}.
 To be more precise a function $f (w,z; \tau): \mathbb{C}^2\times \mathbb{H}\to\mathbb{C}$ is called \textit{quasiperiodic in $z$} if

 For this, we take \eqref{invmellinZ} as starting point and use \eqref{intrep} to introduce a nonzero first argument $\mathbb E_{s+1}(w,z;\tau)$.
-This turns out to provide a representation of the massive Kronecker-Eisenstein series as a power series in $\mu$.
+This turns out to provide a representation of the massive Kronecker--Eisenstein series as a power series in $\mu$.
 For this define

 \begin{proposition} We have